ajufrancis/neutron-lan/software_defined_networking.md

 neutron-lan is quite different from ordinaly LANs in a sense that:
 - Different VLANs can belong to the same VXLAN
-- VXLAN may span WAN as well as LAN
+- VXLAN may span WAN as well as LAN.
+In future, MPLS over GRE is another option, since openvswitch is goint to support MPLS.
 - Routing are performed at DVR closest to the host sending packets.

 <pre>